Sep. 04, 2022

 A 14-year-old boy was seen by his pediatrician for a routine examination and was found to have a right thoracic prominence.
 He had some occasional urinary incontinence and was becoming clumsy with his activities.
 His examination showed a right thoracic scoliosis with increased thoracic kyphosis and slightly increased tone in his lower extremities compared to his upper extremities.
 Because of the kyphosis and mild lower extremity spasticity, an MRI was obtained, demonstrating a large lower cervical astrocytoma.

 The biological basis for scoliosis is not fully understood.
-The specific biological mechanisms involved are variable, based on the etiology of disease, and are beyond the scope of this chapter.
-The disorders that lead to scoliosis are polygenic with multiple inheritance patterns (30).
+The specific biological mechanisms involved are variable, based on the etiology of disease.
+The disorders that lead to scoliosis are polygenic with multiple inheritance patterns (37).
 However, it is likely that all progressive pediatric scoliosis etiologies share a final common pathway of increasing curvature due to asymmetrical loading on the spine.
 Increased loading on the concave side of the deformity inhibits growth, while, at the same time, decreased loading on the convex side accelerates growth resulting in a progressive deformity.
 The principle behind these asymmetric growths is referred to as the “Hueter-Volkmann Law,” which states that mechanical force influences longitudinal bone growth and, in particular, that compressive forces inhibit growth whereas distractive forces enhance growth.
 Compressive loading reduces overall growth plate thickness, especially in the proliferative and hypertrophic zones.
 Compressive loading reduces chondrocyte number in the proliferative zone, reduces chondrocyte number and size (height and volume) in the hypertrophic zone, and alters chondrocyte column structure.
-Distraction of the growth plate has the opposite effects (39).
-This mechanism is partly responsible for the progressive nature of spinal deformity in skeletally immature children and results in vertebral bodies that become more wedged over time (36).
+Distraction of the growth plate has the opposite effects (46).
+This mechanism is partly responsible for the progressive nature of spinal deformity in skeletally immature children and results in vertebral bodies that become more wedged over time (43).
 This is sometimes referred to as the “viscous cycle of spinal deformity.”